Khatri: Trans-regional trading history

 The Khatris, as a part of the diaspora community known as Multani or Shikarpuri, played an important role in India's trans-regional trade during the period, being described by Levi as among the "most important merchant communities of early modern India."
 Levi writes: "Stephen Dale locates Khatris in Astrakhan, Russia during the late 17th century and, in the 1830s, Elphinstone, was informed that Khatris were still highly involved in northwest India's trade and that they maintained communities throughout Afghanistan and as far away as Astrakhan".
-According to Kiran Datar, they often married Tatar local women in Astrakhan and the children from these marriages were known as Agrijan.
-As per Stephen Dale, the children born out of Indo-Turkic alliance were in sufficient number to form an Agrizhan suburb in the city.

-Dale states that most of the 10,000 (as estimated by Jean Chardin) Indian merchants and money-lenders in Isfahan (Iran) in 1670, belonged to the Khatri caste of Punjab and north-west India.
+Dale states most of the 10,000 (as estimated by Jean Chardin) Indian merchants and money-lenders in Isfahan (Iran) in 1670, belonged to the Khatri caste of Punjab and north-west India.
 In Iran's Bazaars, Khatris sold cloth and various items and also practised money-lending.
-Dale believes that Khatris had possibly been travelling from Punjab via caravans since the era of Ziauddin Barani (around 1300 AD).
+Dale believes Khatris had possibly been travelling from Punjab via caravans since the era of Ziauddin Barani (around 1300 AD).
 Chardin specifically stereotyped and expressed disapproval of the money-lending techniques of the Khatri community.
-According to Dale, this racist criticism was ironic given Chardin's non-English background but adds that it was Chardin's way of giving an "ethnic explanation" to the economic disparity between Iran and India at that time.
+According to Dale, this racist criticism was ironic given Chardin's non-English background but adds it was Chardin's way of giving an "ethnic explanation" to the economic disparity between Iran and India at that time.